-Congratulations on deciding to become parents as a lesbian couple!
+Congratulations on deciding to become parents!
 As a same-sex female couple, there are several family-building options available to you.

 What are biological family building options for lesbians?